Danushka Gunathilaka: International career

 He made his One Day International debut for Sri Lanka against the West Indies on 1 November 2015.
-He was selected for home ODI series against West Indies in 2015 after a string of impressive performances with the Sri Lankan A side in the tour of New Zealand in the same year scoring two fifties in four innings.
+He was selected for home ODI series against West Indies in 2015 after a string of impressive performances with the Sri Lankan A team in the tour of New Zealand in the same year scoring two fifties in four innings.

 After Kusal Perera dropped from the 2015–16 New Zealand tour due to a drug scandal, Gunathilaka was included in the ODI squad for the opening position with Tillakaratne Dilshan.
 His batting ability did not show in the first two ODIs, but in the third ODI, which was his only 4th international match, Gunathilaka scored a fast and dashing 65 runs from 45 balls.
 The innings included 7 fours and 4 sixes and getting the match away from New Zealand.
 Sri Lanka won the match by 8 wickets and Gunathilaka was adjudged man of the match for his performance.
 During the same tour, he made his Twenty20 International debut for Sri Lanka against New Zealand on 7 January 2016.

 Gunathilaka was not initially announced to the Sri Lanka squad for 2017 ICC Champions Trophy.
 But he was called for the squad for injured Chamara Kapugedera.
 He scored 77 runs against India, guiding the team to victory.
 Sri Lanka chased 321 at the end, recording the highest chase ever in Champions Trophy history.
 During the run chase, he put on a 159 run stand with Kusal Mendis for the second wicket.

 Gunathilaka scored his maiden ODI century on 6 July 2017 against Zimbabwe at MRIC Stadium.
 He along with Niroshan Dickwella added a 229-run partnership for the first wicket, where Dickwella also scored his maiden ODI century.
 Sri Lanka chased 310 to win the match, which is recorded as the first 300+ chase by Sri Lanka on home soil as well.
 Gunathilaka won the man of the match award for his impressive batting performance.

 In the fourth ODI against Zimbabwe, he and Niroshan Dickwella set the record for becoming the first pair of batsmen to score two successive 200-plus partnerships in ODIs.
 He missed out on his consecutive century, dismissed for 87 runs, whereas his counterpart Dickwella scored his second consecutive century.

 He made his Test debut for Sri Lanka against India on 26 July 2017.
 He only scored 18 runs in the match, and took the sole wicket of Abhinav Mukund.
 Sri Lanka finally lost the match by huge 304 runs.